styromaniac/YEAST/README.md

     ```

 This process involves changing the script's permissions to allow it to be run as a program on your Linux system.
 The `chmod +x` command is used for this purpose.
 ---

-These instructions provide a clear, step-by-step guide for users to extract the ZIP file and run the installer script, ensuring a smooth setup process.
-## Building a Binary
-To build a binary for YEAST.py on Linux, you can use a tool like `PyInstaller` which freezes Python applications into stand-alone executables.
-This process involves a few steps: installing PyInstaller, preparing your script, and then using PyInstaller to create the binary.
-Here's a step-by-step guide:

 ### 1. Install PyInstaller
 First, you need to install PyInstaller.
 It's recommended to do this in a virtual environment to avoid conflicts with system packages.